bgveenstra/fundamentals/02_chapter/07_cheatsheet.md

 * Personal devices - such as computers, phones, or tablets - used to access the web.

 #### Servers
-* Used to host massive amounts of the files that make up websites and “serve” files to end users.
+* Computers used to host files that make up websites and “serve” or send those files to end users.

 #### Elements
 * The building blocks of HTML.
-Consists of a start tag, content, and end tag.
+An element consists of a start tag, content, and end tag.

   * Headline Elements: are meant to be used for important text that titles the content that comes after it.
-They range from —the largest—to —the smallest.
+They range from `<h1>` — the largest — to `<h6>` — the smallest.

       ```html
-      <h1>This would make a big headline</h1>
+      <h1>This would make a big headline!</h1>
       ```

   * Paragraph Elements: are one of the most basic tags in HTML.
 They indicate blocks of text.